nhadizad/CSX_450_1_Project_2/README.md

 ## Domain ##

-The problem is drawn from the analysis of data by studying specific structural features of three related variations of Iris flowers.
+The problem is drawn from the analysis of data when studying specific structural features of three related variations of Iris flowers.

 ![Iris](/data/iris.png)